 The Anna Marie vineyard is a combination of the sediments from the Lake Missoula floods overlaid by wind blown loess.
 Its well-drained, sandy loam is ideal for wine grape production.
 This soil type, together with hot days and cool fall nights, results in superlative terroir allowing the production of premier wines, which has been recognized by prestigious vintners across the Walla Walla Valley, including Chateau Ste.
 Michelle’s North Star Winery.
 The original plantings concentrated on the noble cultivars Cabernet Sauvignon, Merlot and Syrah, but additional plantings include Malbec, Cabernet Franc and Petit Verdot.
 All these vines are trained to a single cordon, spur-pruned, vertical shoot position.

 The McClellan Estate vineyard, planted by the Brown family in 2003, sits adjacent to Seven Hills Vineyard and borders the acclaimed Windrow Vineyard.
 The well-drained, silt-loam soils of the McClellan Estate are highly suitable to Bordeaux style grapes, including Cabernet Sauvignon, Merlot, Cabernet Franc, Malbec and Petit Verdot.
 Grapes from these vineyards, grown on a Geneva Double-cross training system, have produced unmatched wines, including those of critically acclaimed Saviah Cellars and Seven Hills Winery.

 The latest of Browns' vineyards, Dugger Creek was planted in 2009.
 Along with Cabernet Sauvignon, Merlot and Cabernet Franc, the Browns planted their first blocks of Sangiovese, Barbera, Nebbiolo and Grenache, bringing the number of estate-grown varietals up to 12.
-2012 marks the first harvest from Dugger Creek.
+2012 marked the first harvest from Dugger Creek.